An echocardiogram, or "echo", is a scan used to look at the heart and nearby blood vessels.

 An echocardiogram may be requested by a heart specialist (cardiologist) or any doctor who thinks you might have a problem with your heart, including your GP.

-The test will usually be carried out at a hospital or clinic by a cardiologist or a trained specialist called a cardiac physiologist.
+The test will usually be carried out at a hospital or clinic by a cardiologist, cardiac physiologist, or a trained technician called a sonographer.

 Although it has a similar name, an echocardiogram is not the same as an electrocardiogram (ECG), which is a test used to check your heart's rhythm and electrical activity.